Matcha and intermittent fasting: what no one tells you

 clear reduction in body fat, thinner and better-looking skin, surprisingly stable energy, and more consistent focus.

-As Buddha said, enlightenment is not in extremes, but in being able to tighten the guitar string with just the right balance so that it sounds good.
+As Buddha said, enlightenment is not in the extremes, but in being able to tighten the guitar string with just the right balance so that it sounds good.

 When fasting becomes suffering, it usually doesn't last long.